CZ-NIC/knot-resolver/doc/upgrading-to-6.rst

-rolling restart after updating config       ``systemctl reload knot-resolver`` (or use API or ``kresctl``)                               manually restart individual ``kresd@`` services one by one open logs of all instances                  ``journalctl -u knot-resolver``                                                              ``journalctl -u system-kresd.slice`` open log of a single kresd instances        ``journalctl -u knot-resolver _PID=xxx``                                                     ``journalctl -u kresd@1`` updating config programatically             use HTTP API or ``kresctl`` command                                                          write a custom tool to generate new config and restart ``kresd``'s handling errors during config changes       HTTP API just reports error, resolver keeps running with previous config                     custom tools for every user validate new config                         ``kresctl validate path/to/new/config.yaml`` (not fully bullet proof), then try to run it     run ``kresd`` with the config and see if it fails look at the Lua config                      ``kresctl convert path/to/new/config.yaml``                                                   ``cat /path/to/config.conf``
+rolling restart after updating config       ``systemctl reload knot-resolver`` (or use API or ``kresctl``)                               manually restart individual ``kresd@`` services one by one open logs of all instances                  ``journalctl -u knot-resolver``                                                              ``journalctl -u system-kresd.slice`` open log of a single kresd instances        ``journalctl -u knot-resolver _PID=xxx``                                                     ``journalctl -u kresd@1`` updating config programmatically            use HTTP API or ``kresctl`` command                                                          write a custom tool to generate new config and restart ``kresd``'s handling errors during config changes       HTTP API just reports error, resolver keeps running with previous config                     custom tools for every user validate new config                         ``kresctl validate path/to/new/config.yaml`` (not fully bullet proof), then try to run it     run ``kresd`` with the config and see if it fails look at the Lua config                      ``kresctl convert path/to/new/config.yaml``                                                   ``cat /path/to/config.conf``